 Advancement to Candidacy

 Advancement to Candidacy is the next step after acquiring classified status (and cannot take place until then) and confers catalog rights to graduate students.
 Advancement to Candidacy also signifies approval of a plan of study by the student’s department and college.
-The requirements for advancement, which must be achieved at least one semester before graduation can occur and can only occur in a semester in which the student is enrolled, are:
+The requirements for advancement, which must be achieved at least one semester prior to graduation and can only occur in a semester in which the student is enrolled, are:

 Requirements for the Degree